Watch Out for Sheep Scab (Lesley Stubbings)

 Failure to control scab is usually due to ineffective or incomplete application of treatments.
 This includes dipping in a dirty bath that has not been properly replenished, dipping for too short a time and/or without full immersion, and not injecting all sheep in a group or putting them back with untreated sheep in an infested area.
 The manufacturer's instructions must be followed to the letter to avoid the re-emergence of scab and the inevitable cost and hassle of re-treating the whole lot again.

-For further sheep welfare information, see 'Managing Your Flock for Peak Health', programme 2 in the series 'Sheep on Your Smallholding'.
+For further health & welfare information, see 'Managing Your Flock for Peak Health', programme 2 in the DVD series 'Sheep on Your Smallholding'.